-- Have you ever had surgery?
+- Have you ever had hip or leg surgery?
 Were there any complications?

-- Do you have a family history of bone fractures or osteoporosis?
+- Do you have a family history of very bad reactions to anesthesia?

 Once the doctor has ascertained the severity of the hip injury, they will most likely go ahead with preparation for surgery.
 The surgery will typically be one of the following:

-Hip replacement is the avenue chosen if the fracture has hindered or damaged the pathways that bring blood flow to the joint.
+There are many reasons that the portion of the bone that normally goes into the hip socket might require replacement.
+For example, hip replacement may be chosen if the fracture has hindered or damaged the pathways that bring blood flow to the joint.

 Partial hip replacement

-This surgery is usually done if the ends of the fractured bone are damaged or displaced.
-The top of the bone is replaced with a metal prosthesis.
-So there is the replacement of part of the bone but not the hip entirely.
+In this procedure, the top of the bone is replaced with a metal prosthesis.
+The hip socket is not replaced.
+So there is the replacement of “the head” of the femur bone but not the hip entirely.

 Total hip replacement

-This surgery involves the replacement of the thighbone and the socket of the pelvic bone with prostheses.
+This surgery involves the replacement of the top part of the femur and the socket inside of which the head of the femur normally sits.
 This option is usually chosen when there is damage to the joint due to arthritis or another injury.